 In the Middle Ages masons were generally grouped, according to the operations they performed, into two principal classes-hewers and layers.
-At the head of each building operation there would be a master mason or a mason contractor, according as the job was being done by "direct labour" or by On the bigger jobs, there was probably an intermediate class of contract.
-For the seventeenth century we can find little or no wardens or overseers. information which will enable us to divide working masons into hewers and A working mason is either an apprentice or a journeyman, and we layers.4 cannot get behind these words to discover exactly what work he did.
+At the head of each building operation there would be a master mason or a mason contractor, according as the job was being done by "direct labour" or by contract.
+On the bigger jobs, there was probably an intermediate class of wardens or overseers.
+For the seventeenth century we can find little or no information which will enable us to divide working masons into hewers and layers.1 A working mason is either an apprentice or a journeyman, and we cannot get behind these words to discover exactly what work he did.
 More light,